owkin/GrAIdient/README.md

 </div>

 <br />
-Ready for the grAIt descent? <br />
+Ready for the grAIt descent?

 GrAIdient is a framework that exposes the graph of layers as its unique way to design deep learning models.
 This "flattened" vision enforces